kwaldenphd/python-structured-data/README.md

   </tr>
 </table>

-QX: Create a string of JSON data and write it to a JSON file.
-Include code + comments.
+Q6: Create a string of JSON data and write it to a JSON file.
+Answer to this question includes program + comments that document process and explain your code.

-QXA: Navigate to an open data portal and download a JSON file.
+Q7A: Navigate to an open data portal and download a JSON file.

 Some options that can get you started:
 - [Data.gov](https://www.data.gov/)
 - [City of Chicago Data Portal](https://data.cityofchicago.org/)
 - [City of South Bend Open Data](https://data-southbend.opendata.arcgis.com/)

 These open data portals are catalogs of datasets- you will need to explore the websites to identify and then download a specific dataset.
 Open the data in a spreadsheet program and/or text editor.
 Describe what are you seeing.
 How can we start to make sense of this data?
 What documentation is available?

-QXB: Write code + comments that accomplish the following tasks:
+Q7B: Write programs that accomplish the following tasks:
 - Load the JSON data into Python
 - Convert to a Python value

 The previous sections of the lab procedure provide sample code and additional considerations for loading a JSON file in Python.

-- In the JSON example in the lab, we loaded a single string of JSON, which means we use the `json.loads()` function.
-- When loading a JSON file (or file-like object), we would need to use the `json.load()` argument.
+- NOTE: In the JSON example in the lab, we loaded a single string of JSON, which means we use the `loads()` function.
+When loading a JSON file (or file-like object), we would need to use the `load()` argument.

+Answer to this question includes program + comments that document process and explain your code.

-QXC: What challenges did you encounter for Q14 and Q15?
+Q7C: What challenges did you encounter?
 How did you address or solve them?

 ## How to submit this lab (and show your work)